 Remote ATC with SAP Fiori App Custom Code Migration in the Cloud

-The prerequisite for this option is the SAP Fiori App Custom Code Migration running in the SAP Cloud Platform ABAP Environment 1908.
+The prerequisite for this option is the SAP Fiori App Custom Code Migration running in the SAP BTP ABAP Environment.

-First you need to get access to the SAP Cloud Platform ABAP Environment.
-For more details see SAP Cloud Platform, ABAP environment on SAP Cloud Platform web site or SAP Cloud Platform, ABAP environment in the SAP Store.
-Consider also two possible pricing models.
+First you need to get access to the SAP BTP ABAP Environment.
+For more details see SAP BTP, ABAP environment in SAP Cloud Platform Discovery Center or SAP BTP, ABAP environment in the SAP Store.

 The SAP Fiori App Custom Code Migration will run check custom code in your on-premise SAP system using the remote ATC infrastructure with RFC through SAP Cloud Connector: